 The pavilion is an outdoor concert venue with open lawn seating.
 Patrons bring lawn chairs and blankets, coolers, and picnics.
 No glass containers are allowed.

-2017 Summer Concert Season, May 19 through July 23
+2020 Summer Concert Season: May 15 through July 19

 The Levitt Pavilion installed all new sound equipment in 2015.
 The Levitt’s lights and sound are similar to the system that country star Kenny Chesney uses on tour.
 The Levitt’s equipment is state-of-the-art for outdoor concert venues.

+Four full-time employees.
 Seasonal technical crew, including professional sound engineer.